 \subsection{Quality Filtering}

-In this subsection, we explore Quality Filtering with an emphasis on checking the accuracy of the generated data.
-Methods employing a schema, ontology, or knowledge graph in the generation process inherently ensure the accuracy of entities and entity attributes, as they are directly extracted from the input representations.
+In this subsection, we explore quality filtering with an emphasis on checking the accuracy of the generated data. \note{Similar to ODD and CIS dialog types, quality filtering focuses on lexical and consistency checks.
+However, TOD has an extra challenge in filtering dialogs for the quality of the generated intents, entities, and entity attributes. }Methods employing a schema, ontology, or knowledge graph in the generation process inherently ensure the accuracy of entities and entity attributes, as they are directly extracted from the input representations.
 This principle holds for the majority of papers discussed in this study, including ABUS, M2M, SGD, NUS, NeuralWOZ, HUS, VHUS, JOUST and Unified-US ~\cite{li2017ABUS, Shah2018M2M, Rastogi2020SGD, kreyssig2018neural, kim2021neuralwoz, gur2018HUS, tseng2021DSUSRL, wan2022unified}.
 We consider these to have factuality granted.
 On the other hand, methods that discover slots and values in the latent space do not have factuality covered.
 Dialogic~\cite{li2022DIALOGIC} controls the generation through an extra step called automatic revision, correcting for potential annotation errors by comparing the GPT-3 generated belief state with the current utterance, and avoiding any de-generation or over-generation issues.
 ICL-US~\cite{Terragni2023ICLUS} adds an evaluation step by comparing the dialogue acts extracted from the generated System and User NLU components at each turn.
-INA~\cite{ahmad2023ina} applies a human-in-the-loop component where experts make edits at the utterance level of the generated dialogue to ensure the information is grounded in the provided background database.
-Meanwhile, VHDA ~\cite{yoo2020VHDA} ensures the semantic logic of the dialogue turns but does not constrict generation to factually plausible interactions.
+IND and INA~\cite{ahmad2023ina} apply a human-in-the-loop component where experts make edits at the utterance level of the generated dialogue to ensure the information is grounded in the provided background database, while also correcting minor grammatical errors.
+Meanwhile, VHDA ~\cite{yoo2020VHDA} ensures the semantic logic of the dialogue turns but does not apply quality checks for filtering generations.